Pentasis/penta_minor_1/readme.md

 - Industry now acts as industrial magnets (cims will go to work there).
 - Tools now require steel instead of wood and goods require wood & plastic instead of steel & plastic.

 The base game divides all vehicle capacities by 4.
-The only thing this does afaik is increase the number of vehicles needed to transport everything.
+The only thing this does afaik is increase the number of vehicles needed to transport everything; demand remains the same.

 ### Vehicles
 - the BAE-146 (passenger & cargo) planes can now land on small airfields.
 - The Virgo & Hercules Towboats now have a variant that have 1 normal barge and 1 tanker barge, making them capable of transporting all cargo.
+- There is an option to change the maintenance interval.

 ### Bridges
 - Added some (colour) variants to iron and stone bridges.
 - Iron bridges no longer have gaps in the wrong place.

+### Towns
+- An option to decrease/increase town development interval.
+- In the Editor tab, you can disable/enable town growth per town (stop development) WARNING: This settings is saved even after mod has been removed.
+- Option to make town street-layout grid or no-grid.

 ### UI
 - Better contour-lines.